wednesday-solutions/flutter_template/README.md

 - Lints the code with `flutter analyze`.
 - Check formatting with `dart format`
 - Runs tests using `flutter test`.
+- Run golden test.
+- Report code coverage and code quality using `sonarqube`.
 - Build the android app.
 - Build the ios app.

+You can read the documentation about integrating `sonarqube` in you CI workflow [here](https://docs.sonarqube.org/latest/devops-platform-integration/github-integration/#analyzing-projects-with-github-actions).

 ### CD
 The [`CD`](.github/workflows/cd.yml) workflow performs the following actions: